In the words of the bcorporation.eu website:

 ✅ Plan a comprehensive review of all your communication contents, edit them to make them coherent and on this basis work out what you need to change to make your principles stand out, to translate them into a motivation for all your stakeholders.

-✅ Translate the contents which are key in communicating your world view and what makes you unique in reaching these goals, be it your brand standards for your employees, a presentation for your business partners, a special agreement with your suppliers, social media and B2C contents for your end customers.
+✅ Translate the key contents to communicate your world view and what makes you unique in reaching these goals, be it your brand standards for your employees, a presentation for your business partners, a special agreement with your suppliers, social media and B2C contents for your end customers.
 Because translation drives understanding and engagement.
 It is as simple as that.